-PCME and SLEMCO had similar comments and concerns mainly related to the costs of implementation of the statewide program.
-SLEMCO proposed a three-year cap on collection of program revenues should not all revenue be expended within those three years.
+Similarly, while CNP preferred to allow utilities participating in Quick Start to continue to have utility-led programs, CNP's main concern seemed to be fuel switching or potential cross-fuel competition if one administrator is used.
+Staff reiterated the Commission's prohibition on fuel switching, and ensured the administrator hired would adhere to the Commission's prohibition.
+PCME and SLEMCO had comments and concerns mainly related to the costs of implementation of the statewide program.
+SLEMCO proposed a three-year cap on program revenue collection should not all revenue be expended within those three years.
 Staff accepted SLEMCO's suggestion, but revised the timeframe to be at the end of a four-year budget cycle.
-Staff's proposal allows a utility to request cessation of funds should not all funds be expended within the budget cycle.
-Staff also decreased the electric cooperatives savings target recognizing no energy efficiency programs have been established by any of the cooperatives throughout the Quick Start program.
+Staff's proposal allowed a utility to request cessation of funds if all funds were not expended within the budget cycle.

 The Alliance and Together Louisiana support the statewide administrator approach, and sought some clarifications.
-Together Louisiana opposes allowing utilities to recover LCFC in any capacity.
-Together Louisiana views LCFC as a short-term solution, which was allowed, and utilized, during the Commission's Quick Start program when the utilities were determining their decrease in load and in turn, decreased revenue.
-Together Louisiana also referred to the 2022 ACEEE Scorecard Report, which stated there are 31 states that offer policies to address energy efficiency investment disincentives for electric utilities, including 14 states that offer an LCFC adjustment, and 27 states that have a decoupling mechanism.26
+Together Louisiana opposed allowing utilities to recover LCFC in any capacity, viewing LCFC as a short-term solution, which was allowed, and utilized, during the Commission's Quick Start program when the utilities were determining their decrease in load and in turn, decreased revenue.
 The Alliance sought changes to the proposed savings targets and suggested the elimination of inclusion of a budget cap.
-Staff understands the Alliance's goal to seek higher savings targets; however, other parties are concerned that Staff's targets are already ambitious.
+While Staff noted the Alliance's goal, it also pointed out that other parties are concerned with Staff's targets being ambitious.
 Given this, Staff made no changes to the targets for electric IOUs.
 In the future, there will be an opportunity for the EM&V contractor to conduct a study to examine whether a higher savings target would be beneficial.
-With regard to the Alliance's recommendation of no budget cap, it is Staff's opinion that the budget cap is in place as ratepayer protection, and thus, should remain; however, Staff raised the budget cap to 1.5% as discussed further below.
-The Alliance made several other recommendations, some of which were adopted, including the request concerning LCFC and to limit recovery to when the utility has earnings that are below the bottom of the utility's deadband.
+With regard to the Alliance's recommendation of no budget cap, it is Staff's opinion that the budget cap is in place as ratepayer protection, and thus, should remain; however, Staff raised the budget cap to 1.5%.